 Please call 01785 850 226 before 10am if you need such an appointment.
 Urgent appointments are shorter than those offered for routine matters and may be subject to delay if the doctor is called to an emergency.

 The surgery is equipped to treat minor injuries like small cuts and joint sprains.
-If the injury is more severe or may involve a broken bone then you should attend the Accident & Emergency (A&E) Department at the following hospital:
+If the injury is more severe or may involve a broken bone then you should attend the Accident and Emergency (A&E) Department at the following hospital:

 County Hospital, Stafford, telephone 01785 230 104.
 Please note this is not a 24 hour service.